home-assistant/home-assistant.io/source/_integrations/connectedcars.markdown

 ## Setup

-You have to get an ConnectedCars.io account and have a connection device installed in the car.
-In Denmark this is free-of-charge (at moment of writing) on Volkswagen cars [MinVolkswagen](https://site.volkswagen.dk/minvolkswagen/).
+You have to get a ConnectedCars.io account and have a connection device installed in the car.
+In Denmark, this is free-of-charge (at the moment of writing) on Volkswagen cars [MinVolkswagen](https://site.volkswagen.dk/minvolkswagen/).

 ## Configuration